CHRISTOPHER ROOF PAPERS, 1967-2007

 Series IV.
 Correspondence and other related materials from family, friends, and Concord organizations and people arranged by subseries.
 Subseries 1: Family members and relatives; Subseries 2: Extended correspondents; Subseries 3: Casual correspondents; Concord organizations and people; and Subseries 4: Financial and legal institutions.

-Series V. Photographs and other materials by form arranged by form, with photographs grouped together at the beginning of the series and other types of materials grouped together at the end of the series.
+Series V. Photographs and other materials are arranged by form, with photographs grouped together at the beginning of the series and other types of materials grouped together at the end of the series.

-BIOGRAPHY: Born on April 24, 1951 in Concord, Massachusetts to Simon Lucas and Marcia Sheldon Moore.
+BIOGRAPHY: Born on April 24, 1951, in Concord, Massachusetts to Simons Lucas and Marcia Sheldon (Moore) Roof.
 Attended Hampshire College for two years and graduated Summa Cum Laude, with a BFA in 1978 from Emerson College.
 Also studied at the Institute of Children’s Literature in West Redding, Connecticut in 1978.
 Went on to teach at Emerson College and the Concord-Carlisle High School, as well as Sunday School at the First Parish Church in Concord where he was a member.
 He self-published a number of books of poetry for children and adults, including A Winter Night’s Revels, Halloween to Halloween, Idylls, The Mythical Magical Poetry Book, The Pink Sheep, and The Spook House.
 His coloring book for children, The Whale Friends, was published and distributed by Greenpeace Northeast in 1979.
-He edited three books written by Bill Montague, The Concord Guidebook, Little Mouse: The Mouse Who Lived with Henry David Thoreau at Walden Pond and Montague's Wee Forest Folk Collectors Album.
+He edited three books written by Bill Montague, The Concord Guidebook, Little Mouse: The Mouse Who Lived with Henry David Thoreau at Walden Pond, and Montague's Wee Forest Folk Collectors Album.
 Active in Concord civic life, he served on the Concord Historical Commission from 1994 until 1998 and worked at the Thoreau Lyceum for a number of years.
+In 2021, DNA identified his remains, discovered in November 2010, in northern Maine.

 NOTES/COMMENTS: Accessioned July 31, 2007, AMC 147.